 Set your location:

 The Electoral Commissioner will soon determine how many federal electoral divisions (seats) each state and territory is entitled to.
 This determination occurs every electoral cycle, one year after the first sitting day for a new House of Representatives (current Parliament: 30 August 2016).
+Read more (+)

 The determination is part of a broader process to ensure, as near as possible, that each electoral division has a similar number of enrolled voters.
-It will be calculated using estimated resident population data that is due to be released by the Australian Bureau of Statistics on 27 June 2017.
+It will be calculated using estimated resident population data that was released by the Australian Bureau of Statistics on 27 June 2017.

-Further information – Does Australia always have 150 federal electoral divisions?
+Further information – Does Australia always have 150 federal electoral divisions?.

 State and local elections are not run by AEC.
 If you have an enquiry or didn't vote in a state or local election, please contact your state electoral authority.

 There will be a brief service interruption to some AEC systems between 7.30am and 8am on Friday 28 July 2017